There are few better shortcuts in life than reading. Distilled knowledge that often took years to assemble can be consumed in just a few hours.

 9. Accounting Made Simple

 Slowly but surely, great accounting information for entrepreneurs has been making its way online.
 Examples include guides from the friendly folks at LessAccounting.

 If you're looking for a single book to purchase, however, Accounting Made Simple has to be the one I recommend.

-It is the single best overview that concisely explains one of the driest topics imaginable (well, for people like me at least!).Buy the book
+It is the single best overview that concisely explains one of the driest topics imaginable (for people like me, at least).Buy the book

-Perhaps you've looked into books like Breakthrough Advertising (featured above) and were a tad overwhelmed.
+Perhaps you've looked into books like Breakthrough Advertising and were a tad overwhelmed.

 Books like that can be the equivalent of diving into Moby Dick, and intimidating yourself is no way to learn.

 Bob Bly's writing is perfect for people interested in learning great copywriting, but who don't already consider themselves copywriters.
 Think of it as Copywriting for Dummies; you'll certainly be a lot smarter after you read it.Buy the book

 12. The Essays of Warren Buffet